alanmossinger/forecast-to-dispatch/README.md

 **And what it *proved*, beyond the numbers:**

-- **Honest beats optimistic.** Dispatching on forecasts and settling at realized prices is the mechanism that separates an investable 86% from the fictitious ~100% that leaky studies report.
+- **It beats regular practice.** Dispatching on forecasts and settling at realized prices is the mechanism that separates an investable 86% from the fictitious ~100% that leaky studies report.
 The 14% gap to perfection is measured, attributed to forecast error, and concentrated in five spike days (fig10) — a roadmap for the next modeling dollar.
 - **Co-optimization is the product, not a refinement.** An energy-only battery model would have left ~96% of this asset's gross revenue on the table.
 Reserve stacking under real clearing prices carried the quiet days; energy discharge took the spikes (fig22).
 - **Simplicity won on evidence.** A deep-learning challenger (LSTM) was built behind the identical interface, calibrated identically, and lost on every metric (fig14).
 The chosen model is the explainable one — decided by measurement, not fashion.
 - **The result is trustworthy by construction.** Because the agent allocates real capital, the numbers are backed by controls that run as code: an audit trail of every decision, a drift monitor that fired for real on the arrival of the Texas summer regime (PSI 4.75, resolved with an owner-signed, expiring acknowledgment), and release gates that block a merge on any failure — including one that rejects a backtest whose capture approaches 100% as suspected leakage.
 Governance here isn't the product; it's what makes the 86% believable.